guylepage3/m3/README.md

 # Scepter
-Scepter is a ultra-light postcss framework
+Scepter is an ultra-light postcss framework for designers

 Scepter is an opensource postcss framework with a Bootstrap 4 foundation built with blockchain and decentralized projects in mind.